Compassionate conservatism: Reception and criticism

 Conversely, the phrase has also been attacked from the right.
 John J. DiIulio, Jr. wrote that Bush's "Duty of Hope" speech, delivered in Indianapolis in May 1999, drew a "negative reaction from his party's right wings. ...
 Many Republican conservative activists hated the center-hugging 'compassionate conservative.'
 Others favored it, but only as a rhetorical Trojan Horse.
 If a 'compassionate conservative' was actually a government-shrinking libertarian in religious drag, then fine.
 But, if Bush really meant what he said, Gore-like, about volunteerism not being enough .... or about rejecting as 'destructive' the Reagan-tested idea that government itself is the main problem, then many conservative Republicans would not suffer it."
 Herman Cain criticized the idea of "compassionate conservatism" as leading to the Bush administration's increased government spending, saying that it "completely betrayed conservative voters and their decades of grassroots activism", and "alienated the party's conservative base", noting Bush policies such as the Medicare prescription-drug benefit, which increased the size of the Medicare program by around $500 billion.

 In 2006, conservative commentator Jonah Goldberg has written that compassionate conservatism as implemented by George W. Bush differs markedly from the theoretical concept: "As countless writers have noted in National Review over the last five years, most conservatives never really understood what compassionate conservatism was, beyond a convenient marketing slogan to attract swing voters.
 The reality—as even some members of the Bush team will sheepishly concede—is that there was nothing behind the curtain."
 Similarly, conservative commentator Fred Barnes wrote: "Bush has famously defined himself as a compassionate conservative with a positive agenda.
 Almost by definition, this makes him a big government conservative."

+Matt Miller said that the Democratic Party needs to reject Clintonism, and also compassionate conservatism and want to find a "Fourth Way".

+Mike Pence stated "Whether it's called 'compassionate conservatism' or 'big government Republicanism,' after years of record increases in federal spending, more government is now the accepted Republican philosophy in Washington.".